UKCloud/documentation/articles/azure/azs-faq.md

 ### How much storage do I get?

-You'll get 4TiB unmanaged storage, which will be shared between blob, table and queue storage.
+You'll get 4TiB unmanaged storage, which will be shared between blob, table and queue storage types.
 You will also get 2 TiB of managed disk storage.

 ### Is storage persistent?